Facebook

 • Which exercises are best for you based on those parameters

 For years, I was doing one kind of exercise religiously, almost compulsively, only to find out it was hurting my back and not strengthening the correct parts of my body.
 All of that exercise was making me worse, not better!!!
 After my spinal surgery four years ago, I worked with several trainers and PT specialists who helped me devise an exercise program.
-Finally I knew what was safe, what was unsafe, and what to look out for in terms of improvement or red flags.
+Finally, I knew what was safe, what was unsafe, and what to look out for in terms of improvement or red flags.
 That guidance built a foundation for me to feel good about working out again.

 It’s all about lifestyle

-Whether you’re considering exercise for mood stability, want to get back into shape as part of a recovery, or you just enjoy it, take the time to set goals.
+Whether you’re considering exercise for mood stability, want to get back into shape as part of a recovery, or just enjoy it, take the time to set goals.
 Get informed on how to reach those goals, and figure out a diet that will help as well.
 It’s so worth it.

 And check out the benefits of Pilates